confluentinc/cp-demo/docs/index.rst

 .. include:: includes/metrics-api-intro.rst

 #.
 Get the current time minus 1 hour and plus 1 hour.
-These will define an interval when querying the Metrics API.
+These define a time interval when querying the Metrics API.

    .. code-block:: bash